fernando-duarte/china-data/TOOL_VERSION_SYNC_SUMMARY.md

-# Tool Version Synchronization - Implementation Summary
+# Tool Version Synchronization Summary

+## Overview

+This document summarizes the tool version synchronization check performed on 2024-11-20, which verified alignment between pre-commit hooks and CI workflows.

 ## ✅ Completed Synchronization

-This document summarizes the tool version synchronization implementation that addresses all the missing synchronization issues identified in your request.
+On November 20, 2024, all tool versions were synchronized across pre-commit hooks and CI workflows using a custom pre-commit hook.

 ## 🔧 Issues Resolved